xjose97x/xjose97x/README.md

   ### Hi there, welcome to my Github! 👋
-  I'm a senior software engineer at [Loop Support](https://www.loopsupport.com/).
+  I'm a senior software engineer at [Itos Technology, S.L.](https://itos.es/en/).

   **📫 Reach me at:**<br>